Taylor Press

 The Taylor Press is a community newspaper published in Taylor, Texas, serving East Williamson County as the legal newspaper for several communities.
 It has an online edition, a website and a Facebook page.
-The Taylor Press calls itself "the Media Gateway to East WilCo."
+The Taylor Press calls itself "the Media Gateway to East WilCo".

-It was published from 1959-1974 by Frank W. Mayborn, the late publisher of the Temple Daily Telegram and the Killeen Daily Herald.
+Founded by Howard Bland, it was published as Taylor Daily Press from 1959 to 1974 by Frank Mayborn, the late publisher of the Temple Daily Telegram and the Killeen Daily Herald.